fatemeh-khoshkam/Calculator/README.md

 Feel free to fix bugs or improvements :relaxed:.<br>
 Any kind of help is appreciated! :raised_hands:	<br>
 If you make any kind of changes to an existing template, please commit them as a new template.

+[^note]:some features of this project is not complete and I work on it.